braedenbeaulieu/recipe-app-v4/content/recipes/taco-dip.md

       unit: bags
       name: Tostitos Scoops
 directions:
-    - Cook the Ground Beef in a frying pan.
-Once cooked through (8-10 mins) add Old El Paso Taco Seasoning packette and a 2/3 cup of water, combine and let the mixture simmer down.
-This is a good time to preheat the oven.
+    - In a cast iron pan, brown the Ground Beef.
+Then add Old El Paso Taco Seasoning packette and a 2/3 cup of water, combine and let the mixture simmer down.
+This is a good time to preheat the oven
-    - Add Refried Beans to the pan and mix together.
-Spread the mixture into a baking pan then layer Sour Cream and Tex-Mex Cheese over the top.
+    - Add Refried Beans to the pan and mix until combined
+    - Turn off the heat, then layer Sour Cream and Tex-Mex Cheese
-    - Once the oven is ready, bake in the center rack for roughly 10 mins or until the cheese on top is melted.
-Let stand for 5 minutes.
-Enjoy with Tostitos Scoops.
+    - Bake in the center rack until the cheese on top is melted.
+Enjoy with Tostitos Scoops
 ---